ignacio/LuaNode/README.md

  - Ryan Dahl, obviously, for his work on [Node.js][11] and [http-parser][14], which I use to parse http requests.
  - Renato Maia, for allowing me to take parts of [Loop][13].
+ - Keith Howe, for LuaCrypto [15]
+ - Michal Kottman, for his additions to LuaCrypto [16]

 ## License #